hassan-anees/hassananees/src/content/posts/book-review-how-to-take-smart-notes-by-sonke-ahrens.md

 1. Fleeting notes - Notes that capture everyday thoughts.
 Things you would like to remember for later.
 Moments of brilliance.

-2. Literature notes - Notes on pieces of literature that caught your attention and that you may want to connect to existing notes.
+2. Literature notes - Notes on pieces of literature that caught your attention while reading and would be useful to connect to existing notes.

-3. Permanent notes - finalized notes that link to other notes within your Zettelkasten.
+3. Permanent notes (or Main Notes) - Finalized notes that link to other notes within your Zettelkasten.

 The combination of these notes make up the Zettelkasten.
 However, I did not find Ahrens's book to be a clear "how-to" guide to creating a robust Zettelkasten system.
 Instead, Ahren focuses on the significance of writing when it comes to learning.
 To be able to grasp a concept you must be able to write it in your own words.
 That means to teach it to yourself and others.
 Writing and teaching are the catalysts for true learning.

+Since reading this book, I have shifted the way I learn.
+My Zettelkasten is slowly building with ideas that I find interest in.
+It's almost like a conversation with myself since I have to make some effort to connect a note to an existing note.

 ### Favourite Quote